SwiftOnTap/Docs/template.md

             let linesInProject = module.sourceFile.lines //23,067

-- Rule H): Example code does not need its language specified, since it is implied by the source code.
+- Rule I): Example code does not need its language specified, since it is implied by the source code.
 Examples should also use code block tab-indent formatting rather than triple backtick (```) indenting:

 Incorrect: